 For tourists, despite its size, Bangkok still remains a very popular city to visit.
 Culturally beautiful temples (Wats) dot the city alongside the Grand Palace and other majestic monuments.
-For shoppers Bangkok offers the best in designer and cheap copies of just about anything money can buy.
+For shoppers Bangkok offers the best in designer and cheap copies of just about anything money can buy next to great tasting food.
 Meanwhile Bangkok's fabled nightlife continues to draw in the crowds.

 This guide to Bangkok is focused on making the most of your time in the city.
 Find out the best places to visit, how to get there easily and discover some off the beaten path locations.

 There's a lot to see and do in Bangkok city.
-It's much faster to see the city by using public transport so check out the section below.
+It's much faster to see the city by using public transport than taxis or the like so check out the section below.
 Likewise to save time and not to miss anything after these highlights do see my suggested travel itineraries for Bangkok.

 - Take a river boat along the Chao Phraya River and stop off at the many temples and shopping centers along the way